 Together with good offices, conciliation and mediation3, consultations are the key non-judicial/diplomatic feature of the dispute settlement system of the WTO.
 Consultations also allow the parties to clarify the facts of the matter and the claims of the complainant, possibly dispelling misunderstandings as to the actual nature of the measure at issue.
-In this sense, consultations serve either to lay the foundation for a settlement or for further proceedings under the
+In this sense, consultations serve either to lay the foundation for a settlement or for further proceedings under the DSU.

 Legal basis and requirements for a request for consultations back to top

 The request for consultations formally initiates a dispute in the WTO and triggers the application of the DSU.
 Very often, informal discussions on the matter between capital-based officials or between the Geneva delegations of the Members involved precede the formal WTO consultations.
 However, even where prior consultations occurred, it remains necessary for the complainant to go through the consultation procedure set forth in the DSU as a prerequisite for further proceedings in the WTO.